2022 at University College Birmingham

 Should you not be able to attend an on-campus open day, our online open days are packed with everything from insight on your course of interest or 3D tours of our cutting-edge facilities to Q&As with lecturers and the chance to talk to our support services.

 We offer campus and accommodation tours for prospective students who want to apply for 2022 study.

 For more information and upcoming dates, please refer to our Campus Tours page.

 I am an international applicant – will I be able to take an English test with the University?

-English tests are currently available online.
-We will also be offering in-person tests on campus for entry in 2022, and our Admissions team will contact you directly to organise this with you and select the most appropriate option once we have received your application.
+English tests are currently available online and on site.
+Our Admissions team will contact you directly to organise this with you and select the most appropriate option once we have received your application.

 Check out our latest news stories

 Digital squad of students support Team Scotland to tell Commonwealth Games story

 Students from University College Birmingham are working as the official behind-the-scenes digital squad to tel…Read more